roglew/guppy-proxy/README.md

 mangle_response(client, req, rsp): Takes in a client, HTTPRequest, and HTTResponse and returns an HTTPResponse.
 The returned HTTPResponse will be sent to the browser instead of the original.
 ```

-As an example, the following macro will set the `session` cookie in the request to `bar` before submitting it to the server and then replace all instances of `cloud` with `butt` in the response:
+As an example, the following macro will ask for a find/replace value.
+When run, it will set the `session` cookie in the request to `bar` before submitting it to the server and then perform the given find and replace on the body of the response.

 ```
 # intexample.py

+def get_args():
+    return ["find", "replace"]

-def mangle_request(client, req):
+def mangle_request(client, args, req):
     req.set_cookie("session", "bar")
     return req

-def mangle_response(client, req, rsp):
+def mangle_response(client, args, req, rsp):
-    rsp.body = rsp.body.replace(b'cloud', b'butt')
-    rsp.body = rsp.body.replace(b'Cloud', b'Butt')
+    rsp.body = rsp.body.replace(args['find'].encode(), args['replace'].encode())
     return rsp
 ```